To fail to plan is a plan to fail

 So be sure to check your website each and every day.

-Ok, so as far as preparing for the eventuality that your website is hacked you do, of course, need to take the same steps I referred to earlier in preparing for a natural disaster.
+Ok, so as far as preparing for the eventuality that your website is hacked you do, of course, need to take the same steps I referred to in preparing for a natural disaster.

 - Run scans on the computers of everyone who accesses the site to make sure no keyloggers have been installed.
 Doing this first is important because if an infected computer is used to carry out the following steps you risk re-infecting the site